mialkin/docs/design/design-patterns/chain-of-responsibility.md

 Handler3 (default): 30
 ```

-## Related Patterns
+## Related patterns

-Chain of Responsibility is often applied in conjunction with [Composite](composite.md).
+Chain of responsibility is often applied in conjunction with [Composite](composite.md).
 There, a component's parent can act as its successor.